Neurosurgery Hirslanden Zurich - Prof. Dr Ralf A. Kockro

 Close cooperation with the University of Heidelberg connects Prof. Dr Kockro to the field of brain water circulation disorders.
 In particular, Prof. Dr Kockro treats the various derivations of hydrocephalus, but also of cerebral fluid cysts, with the utmost care, either minimally invasive or endoscopically.

 Less Stress and More Safety for the Patient

 With minimally invasive neurosurgery, access to the surgery area is only as large as required, which means that this type of procedure is far less stressful for the patient than conventional surgical techniques.
 Besides, this type of intervention performed by experts promises an optimal result.

 The possibility of virtual surgery planning should also not be underestimated.
 Neurosurgery Zurich is one of the few departments worldwide possessing the advanced technology of virtual reality surgery planning.
 This revolutionary technology allows the surgeon to run through every planned surgery from start to end and to simulate it three-dimensionally and realistically.
 This allows the neurosurgeon to get an exact impression of the spatial structures of a tumor or vascular changes in advance of the surgery and to plan each treatment step.

 A precisely elaborated procedure and treatment concept, even before the actual surgery, not only benefits the neurosurgeon – the targeted planning also means maximum safety for the patient.

-Safety has the highest priority in all of PD Dr. Kockro’s carried out surgeries.
+Safety has the highest priority in all of Prof. Dr Kockro’s carried out surgeries.
 The patient is continuously and intensively monitored during the surgery by a team of anesthetists and neurologists with the help of modern neuromonitoring (checking your nerve signals).